-Grain pattern design essential factor
+Wood grain pattern design essential factor

-Developing technologies to make flooring surface films environment-friendly and durable is essential, and designing grain and other patterns for decorating the laminate flooring is equally important.
+Developing technologies to make flooring surface films environment-friendly and durable is essential, and designing wood grain and other patterns for decorating the laminate flooring is equally important.
 After all, many consumers choose flooring for its design over other factors.

 Enter Yasuji Kusumoto, the chief designer at Okayama Plant.
 He is one of the 100 or so designers in Japan (and about 500 around the world) who specialize in surface patterns.

 Kusumoto designs wood grain patterns based on data gathered from scanning real wood.
 “Our job is to design wood grain patterns so natural—with the right wood grain structure and balance—that people feel comfortable when they see the flooring,” Kusumoto said.

 Kusumoto travels to Europe several times a year to buy wood that he uses for wood grain pattern designs.
 He also visits trade shows and talks to potential customers to grasp European trends and client needs.

 European consumers have a good eye when it comes to interior design, Kusumoto says, and each European country has distinctive tastes in wood grain patterns.
 According to Kusumoto's broad observations, Italians admire simple design; Germans like clearly defined wood grain patterns; Britons lean toward country styles; and French people prefer pastel or light colors.